oracle/graal/docs/reference-manual/graalvm-updater.md

 GraalVM Updater first downloads the list of components, then uses the information in the list to download the actual component package, and then installs it.
 To see more verbose output during the installation, as the download progress bar, print versions, and dependency information, use the `-v` (`--verbose`) switch.

-If a component being installed depends on another component, GraalVM Updater will search for the appropriate dependency and install it as well.
+If a component is installed that depends on another component, GraalVM Updater will search for the appropriate dependency and install it as well.
-If a required component cannot be found, installation will fail.
+If a required component cannot be found, the installation will fail.

-## Install Components on GraaalVM Enterprise
+## Install Components on GraalVM Enterprise

-You can install a component on GraalVM Enteprise Edition **by component's ID** using GraalVM Updater: `gu install ComponentId`.
+You can install a component on GraalVM Enterprise Edition **by component's ID** using GraalVM Updater: `gu install ComponentId`.
 GraalVM Updater downloads a component from Oracle's storage point.

-Installing a component to GraalVM Enteprise requires a user to provide a valid email address and accept a license for a given component.
+Installing a component to GraalVM Enterprise requires a user to provide a valid email address and accept a license for a given component.
-GraalVM Updater uses the **download token** (a personal access token, an alternative to using a password) which is bound to user's email and defines the set of accepted licenses.
+GraalVM Updater uses the **download token** (a personal access token, an alternative to using a password) which is bound to the user's email and defines the set of accepted licenses.
 Follow these steps to install a component to GraalVM Enterprise, for example, Native Image:

 1. Run `gu available` to list the available components for GraalVM Enterprise Edition you have installed.